xmha97/PortableApps/Source/ObsidianPortable_online/Other/Source/Readme.txt

 ==================

-Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to calibrePortable.exe called calibrePortable.ini.
+Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to ObsidianPortable.exe called ObsidianPortable.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to calibrePortable.ini next to calibrePortable.exe.
+To use it, copy AppNamePortable.ini from this directory to ObsidianPortable.ini next to ObsidianPortable.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false